-While the 35C3 has many, many visitors, it also offers plenty of space to seek and build little worlds.
-FOSDEM has almost no space and also many visitors.
-So, a cramped weekend (physically and intellectually) ensued.
+While the 35C3 has many, many visitors, it also offers plenty of space to seek and build little, encapsulated worlds.
+FOSDEM has a lot less space but also many visitors; so, a cramped weekend (physically and intellectually) ensued.

-As the FOSDEM without a registration, anyone can stop by to watch a presentation, talk to someone or work on a project.
+As the FOSDEM is a conference without registration, anyone can stop by to watch a presentation, talk to someone or work on a project.
 It has dozens of different tracks representing the diverse world of FOSS.
-The rooms differ dramatically in size, yet always are full on some time of the day.
+The devrooms differ dramatically in size and are usually packed at least on some time of the day.
 Therefore I decided against the initial plan of prensentation hopping and stayed both days in a specific track or devroom.
 I opted for: Tool the Docs, Collaborative Information and Content Management Applications and the Geospatial devroom.
 I tried to take some notes which I will lay out in the following paragraphs.

 Missed that one, unfortunaley.

-Nicalos Massart from Pegasys presented his take on the documentation for their Etherum/blockchain project.
-Personally, I was put back because of the needless metaphorical arch of the presentation, which certain company cultures proliferate.
-Dressed as an arctic expedition the main points to be made were: Github wiki pages, static site generator, (Google) analytics, build a new system when the old one is at its limits.
-One critical message was: non-technical users need to learn Git to contribute to the docs.
-This will not go well, I would assume.
+Nicalos Massart from Pegasys presented his take on the documentation for a Etherum/blockchain project.
+Personally, I was put back because of the metaphorical arch of the presentation.
+Staged as an arctic expedition the main points to be made were: Github wiki pages, static site generator, (Google) analytics, build a new system when the old one is at its limits.
+One solution, that registered as problematic with me: non-technical users need to learn Git to contribute to the docs.
+With a little bit of fluctuation in regards to contributors there might easily arise a knowledge gap.

 Some similarities to the talk before, but a - in my opinion - more suitable solution.
 Kubernets uses the main git repo instead of Wiki pages and Prow to set some clever permissions on who may edit which part of the repo/docs.
 A backend for non-technical staff has been found with Hugo.
 Therefore the huge community of Kubernetes is able to operate (merge, push, …) without direct oversight of the Kubernetes team.
 A very clever way of easing the workload of a huge, multilingual project for everyone.
 The workflow will automatically tag the docs with the language to allow easy filtering in the repo.